Looking for the Best Collagen Supplement? What You Need to KnowReading Time: 9 minutes

 Collagen-Infused Drinks and Chews

 Yes, they are out there.
 Everything from collagen beer to collagen-infused gummy bears.
-Most of these products are billed as being able to enhance beauty by supporting skin hydration.
+Most of these products are billed as being able to enhance beauty by supporting skin health and hydration.
 Many also contain other skin-supporting substances such as vitamin C and hyaluronic acid.

 Thus far, there have been no formal studies which directly support whether chewables and novelty collagen products are effective or not.
 Although there was one study that did conclude that one commercial brand of collagen drinkable led to noticeable improvements in skin after three months of daily use .